michaelchan77/BENG183FinalReport/Group2_HiGlass/main.md

 ## 1. Introduction<a name="1"></a>

-HiGlass, developed in 2018 by the Gehlenborg Lab at Harvard Medical School, is an open source visualization tool for exploring large genomic datasets such as Hi-C contact matrices.<br>
+The past decade has seen unprecedented growth in the number of publically available chromosome conformation capture (3C) datasets (Hi-C, HiChIP, etc.) released, in addition to corresponding 1D genomic datasets produced (ChIP-seq, ATAC-seq, etc.) due to efforts spearheaded by large consortiums like the 4D Nucleome Network and the ENCODE Project, alongside those of individual labs.
+This explosion in data output has prompted the need for sophisticated, seamless, and accessbile data visualization tools in order to enable researchers to efficiently and effectively compare functional genomics and epigenomics datasets across multiple cell types, treatments, and conditions.<br>

-- expand intro
+HiGlass, developed in 2018 by the [HIDIVE Lab](https://hidivelab.org/) at Harvard Medical School, aims to address this need.
+HiGlass is an open source visualization tool for exploring large genomic datasets such as Hi-C contact matrices, enabling the visual interrogration of chromatin organization at multiple scales including compartments, TADs, and loops, among others, alongisde information from other high-throughput assays examining, for example, chromatin accessibility or transcription factor binding patterns.<br>

 > Check out the tool for yourself at https://higlass.io